TitusCF/crossfire-server/README.rst

 IRC
 ~~~
 It's possible to link up with a small community of Crossfire players and
-developers on irc.freenode.net in the #crossfire channel.
+developers on irc.libera.chat in the #crossfire channel.
 Though activity
 waxes and wanes, it's often possible to get live help there.

 Mailing Lists